nbulaj/doorkeeper-sequel/README.md

 # Doorkeeper Sequel ORM extension

-**DONT USE IT!
-CURRENTLY IS UNDER DEVELOPMENT!**
+:fire: :fire: **DONT USE IT!
+CURRENTLY IS UNDER DEVELOPMENT!** :fire: :fire:

 ## Installation

-doorkeeper-sequel provides doorkeeper support to Sequel.
+doorkeeper-sequel provides Doorkeeper support to Sequel.
 To start using it, add to your Gemfile:

 ``` ruby